-S&P Global Ratings, acting through Standard & Poor's Financial Services LLC (the "Rating Agency") has assigned a rating of "AAA" to the Bonds.
-An explanation of the significance of the rating may be obtained from the Rating Agency at 55 Water Street, New York, New York 10041.
-Such rating reflects only the views of such Rating Agency, and an explanation of the significance of the rating may be obtained from the Rating Agency.
-There is no assurance that the rating will continue for any period of time or that it will not be revised or withdrawn entirely by the Rating Agency, if in the judgment of the Rating Agency, circumstances so warrant.
-Any revision or withdrawal of the rating may have an adverse effect on the market price of the Bonds.
-Except as set forth in the Disclosure Certificate, the County has not agreed to take any action with respect to any proposed rating change or to bring such rating change, if any, to the attention of the owners of the Bonds.
+S&P Global Ratings, acting through Standard & Poor's Financial Services LLC ("S&P" or the "Rating Agency") has assigned a rating of "AAA" to the Bonds and a short-term rating of "SP-1+" to the Notes.
+An explanation of the significance of the ratings may be obtained from S&P at 55 Water Street, New York, New York 10041.
+Such ratings reflect only the views of such Rating Agency, and an explanation of the significance of the ratings may be obtained from the Rating Agency.
+There is no assurance that the ratings will continue for any period of time or that they will not be revised or withdrawn entirely by the Rating Agency, if in the judgment of the Rating Agency, circumstances so warrant.
+Any revision or withdrawal of the ratings may have an adverse effect on the market price of the Bonds and/or the Notes, as applicable.
+Except as set forth in the Bond Disclosure Certificate and the Note Disclosure Certificate, the County has not agreed to take any action with respect to any proposed rating change or to bring such rating change, if any, to the attention of the owners of the Bonds and/or the Notes, as applicable.